FedericoPisano/SANISAND-MS-UDSM/README.md

 ## License
-This code is license under the GPL v3.0, see the LICENSE file.
+This code is licensed under the GPL v3.0, see the LICENSE file.

 Bentley Systems Inc. and affiliates were granted the exclusive right to use it under the terms of the [Unlicense](https://unlicense.org/).